 - Training Retailers are required to provide training to employees whose duties include the sale of cigarettes, tobacco products, or nicotine products.
 The training must be an approved program by the Department of Health Services. - Inspection / Confiscation Licensed premises may be inspected by law enforcement officers during all reasonable hours, including business hours.
 Refusal to permit inspection is punishable by fine, imprisonment, or both.

-All cigarettes or tobacco products kept in violation of the laws and all personal property used in connection is subject to seizure.
+All cigarettes tobacco products, or vapor products/electronic vaping devices kept in violation of the laws and all personal property used in connection is subject to seizure.